thevalami/fallout-jdr-helper/README.md

 1) Go to "Build > Generate signed bundle /APK"
 2) Select "APK", click "next"
-3) Create your own new key, or select an existing one _(this is not enough to send it to the Playstore , but should suffice to install it on your own mobile device_
+3) Create your own new key, or select an existing one _(this is not enough to send it to the Playstore , but should enough to install it on your own mobile device_
 4) Click "next", and select "release", then click on "finish"
 5) A popup will display where you'll be able to locate and open the folder containing the APK